The Ultimate Guide: How To Compress Golf Ball

 Clubhead Speed: To generate more clubhead speed, it is important to make sure that you are sequencing your body correctly during the swing.
 You want to make sure that your arms and shoulders are in sync with each other so that you can generate the most power possible.

 Techniques for Compressing a Golf Ball: To compress a golf ball, it is important to make sure that you are making solid contact with the ball.
-Make sure that your clubface is square to the target line and your weight is distributed evenly between your feet.
+Make sure that your clubface is square to the target line and that your weight is distributed evenly between your feet.
 You also want to make sure that you are creating a shallow angle of attack at impact, so make sure that you are keeping your arms in the correct position when you set up.

 Tips for practicing ball compression

-1. Start by using a launch monitor to track your ball flight and spin rates.
+1. Start by using a launch monitor to track your ball’s flight and spin rates.
 This will give you an understanding of how far and how high your ball is going and how much spin it is carrying.
 Doing this will also allow you to experiment with different clubs and balls to find the combination that works best for you.

 2. Work on your technique.
 Proper technique is key to creating a consistent ball compression.
 Make sure you are utilizing proper grip, posture, and swing path.
 Also, practice with different shots such as chips, pitches, and full swings to get a feel for the different types of shots you can use.